 How Modern Domestic Lifts Save Space

 Today’s home elevators are engineered with compact living in mind.
 Unlike traditional lifts, modern domestic lifts use a self-supporting structure that doesn’t rely on load-bearing walls or require a separate machine room.
-The entire mechanism fits within the lift car itself, dramatically reducing the space needed.
+The entire mechanism fits within the lift car itself, dramatically reducing the space needed and allowing these lifts to fit seamlessly into a variety of home layouts.

-Most modern domestic lifts require less than one square metre of floor space; about the same footprint as a small cupboard.
+Most modern domestic lifts require less than one square metre of floor space, making them ideal for small homes; about the same footprint as a small cupboard.
 They travel through a modest opening in the floor, typically no larger than the lift cabin itself, meaning minimal disruption to your existing layout.

 The Stiltz range we install at Multicare is a perfect example.
-These lifts can fit in hallways, corners, alcoves, or even repurposed cupboard spaces, making them ideal for properties where every square metre counts.
+These lifts can fit in hallways, corners, alcoves, airing cupboards, or even repurposed cupboard spaces, making them ideal for properties where every square metre counts.
+Lifts can also be installed in a stairwell void to maximise space efficiency and maintain a discreet appearance.

 Creative Installation Options for Compact Spaces

 When space is limited, creative thinking makes all the difference.
+These installation options are suitable for both new builds and existing homes, allowing you to tailor the lift design to your specific layout and space constraints.
+These lifts are designed to be discreet and can be integrated into existing home layouts without compromising style.
 Here are some clever installation locations we’ve successfully used in small homes:

 Hallways and Landing Areas